Another quick dish for summer. Haddock is poached with lemon and parsley, then covered in a parsley-cheese sauce and garnished with chopped egg.

 - 2 eggs, large (U.K.)/extra large (N.A.), hard-boiled

 - French fries and peas

-- Lay the haddock in a single layer in a lidded pan.
-Add milk, lemon slices and juice, parsley sprigs and peppercorns.
-Bring to the boil, turn off the heat, cover and leave for 15 minutes until the haddock can be flaked.
-Strain, reserving the milk.
-Then flake the fish and place in the flameproof dish.
+- Add milk, lemon slices and juice, parsley sprigs, and peppercorns.
+Bring the milk to a boil, then turn off the heat, cover the pan/skillet and leave for 15 minutes, until the haddock can be flaked.

 - Preheat the grill/broiler to high.

-- Place the haddock under the grill/broiler and cook for about 5 minutes until bubbling and the cheese is golden brown.
+- Place under the grill/broiler and cook for about 5 minutes until the sauce is bubbling, and the cheese has melted and is turning golden brown.

-- Once the fish is ready, garnish with the chopped egg.
+- Once the fish has cooked, garnish with the chopped egg and serve.